HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 #### Decibels

 Instead of always talking in watts, hams often use **decibels (dB)** to express power changes.
-Decibels make it easy to compare signal strengths:
+The decibel is a *logarithmic unit* that makes it much easier to express and work with very large or very small ratios.
+Instead of multiplying power levels, we can simply add or subtract dB values, which is particularly useful in radio systems where signals might be amplified and attenuated multiple times.

+Here's what decibels mean in practice:

 - **+3 dB** means power *doubles*. {{< link id="T5B09" >}}
 - **-3 dB** means power *is cut in half*.
+- **-6 dB** means power *is cut in half twice (divided by four)*.
 - **+10 dB** means power *increases by ten times*. {{< link id="T5B11" >}}
+- **+20 dB** means power increases by one hundred times.

 Some real-world examples:
 - A power increase from **5W to 10W** is a **+3 dB gain**.
 - A decrease from **12W to 3W** is a **-6 dB loss**. {{< link id="T5B10" >}}
 - Going from **20W to 200W**?
 That's a **+10 dB boost**.

+The beauty of the decibel scale is that it compresses large numbers into a more manageable range, making it easier to understand and discuss signal gains and losses throughout a radio system.

 #### AC and DC